axperty/pylaunchmc/README.md

 ### Getting Started

-Getting your server running with PyLaunch MC takes less than a minute.
+Getting your server running with PyLaunchMC takes less than a minute.

 #### Prerequisites
 *   A **Windows 10/11** PC.